Svelto Methodology Framework

 This 2024 update establishes the modern requirements for an integrated Cybersecurity and Privacy Learning Program (CPLP).
 It shifts the focus toward managing organizational risk through measurable behavior change and continuous monitoring.
 Svelto's operational rules implement the following requirements from SP 800-50r1:

-• §6.1 Monitoring & Strategy Evaluation — mandates the use of automated tools to monitor program effectiveness and collect "learning metrics" for stakeholders.
-Svelto's xAPI-based Human Compliance Telemetry provides the "unfiltered visibility" into workforce risk drift recommended by the update.
+- §6.1 Monitoring & Strategy Evaluation — mandates the use of automated tools to monitor program effectiveness and collect "learning metrics" for stakeholders.
+Svelto's xAPI-based telemetry provides reviewable visibility into emerging human-layer risk signals associated with policy handling.

-• §6.2 Continuous Improvement (Corrective Action) — requires a feedback loop to address identified competency gaps.
-Svelto's Remediation Lifecycle (§4.5) automates this by triggering "Calibration Micro-Sims" based on real-time failure data, directly implementing the Rev. 1 "Iterative Improvement" mandate.
+- §6.2 Continuous Improvement (Corrective Action) — requires a feedback loop to address identified competency gaps.
+Svelto's Remediation Lifecycle (§4.5) automates this by triggering targeted follow-up based on identified policy-handling gaps, directly implementing the Rev. 1 "Iterative Improvement" mandate.

 These publications are available at csrc.nist.gov.
-Auditors are encouraged to verify that Svelto's "Human Static Analysis" approach provides the quantitative impact data required by the 2024 CPLP framework.
+Auditors are encouraged to verify that Svelto's approach provides the quantitative traceability, corrective-action loop, and evidence chain required by the 2024 CPLP framework.

 3.1 Hardcoded Difficulty Stratification